 12 Meter Fan – A semi-circle in front of the goal used for the administration of minor fouls.

-8 Meter Arc – A semi-circular area in front of the goal used for the administration of major fouls.
+8 Meter Arc – A quarter-circular (pie shaped) area in front of the goal used for the administration of major fouls.
 A defender may not remain in this area for more than three seconds unless she is within a stick’s length of her opponent.
 For more detail see the post on the three seconds rule.

 Restraining Line – There are two restraining lines; one on each scoring end, thirty yards up from the goal line.
-Only seven players can be attacking to score between the goal and the restraining line; thus four players and the goal keeper need to remain at least thirty yards out (on their defensive side of the line).
+Only seven players can be attacking to score between the goal and the restraining line; thus four players and the goal keeper need to remain at least thirty yards out (on their defensive two thirds).

 Goal Keeper – Protect the goal, have a lot of confidence and thick skin.